GET STARTED TODAY

 Job Placement Rate

-The Registered Nursing program is a 24-month program with classes offered in both the day and evening.
-The curriculum of our Registered Nurse program is specifically designed to prepare you for your career from day one.
+The Associate of Applied Science, Nursing Program can be completed in a 24-months.
+The curriculum of the Associate of Applied Science, Nursing Program is specifically designed to prepare you for your career from day one.
 Your nursing classes will integrate knowledge, principles of communication, and behavioral and biological sciences.
 Our hands-on instructors and faculty help train you for real-world experiences.

-Upon successful completion of Beckfield College’s Registered Nursing program, you will earn an Associate in Applied Science degree (AAS) in nursing and be prepared to take the National Council Licensure Examination (NCLEX-RN).
-Our Nursing program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).
-Graduates who pass the NCLEX-RN will earn the title of licensed RN and can begin their healthcare career.
+Upon successful completion of Beckfield College’s Associate of Applied Science, Nursing Program, you will earn an Associate in Applied Science degree (AAS) in nursing and should be prepared to take the National Council Licensure Examination (NCLEX-RN®) and entry-level practice as a Registered Nurse (RN).

 Learn about our virtual-ATI NCLEX® Review